The Walt Disney Company Iberia

 The Walt Disney Company Iberia is one subsidiary of The Walt Disney Company EMEA, one of The Walt Disney Company's international divisions.
 It is responsible for the Disney brand and its businesses throughout the region.
 It has offices in Portugal and Spain.

-The company owns and operates the Portuguese versions of Disney Channel, Disney Jr. and National Geographic, and the Spanish versions of Disney Jr. and National Geographic.
+The company owns and operates the Portuguese versions of Disney Channel, Disney Jr. and National Geographic, and the Spanish versions of Disney Channel and National Geographic.
 The Walt Disney Company Iberia also produces content as well with other media companies.

-On 27 November 2024, Disney announced the closure of Disney Channel in Spain on 7 January 2025.
-In Portugal, the channel will continue to operate.